Almost contact 5-folds are contact: Introduction

-\item[-] One of the types of singularities has the structure of a base locus of a pencil occurring in algebraic or symplectic geometry.
+\item[-] The neighborhood of the link has the structure of a base locus of a pencil occurring in algebraic or symplectic geometry.
 In order to provide a Lefschetz type fibration we blow--up the base locus.
 This requires the notion of a contact blow--up.
-For the purposes of the article, it will be enough to define the contact blow--up of a contact $5$--manifold along a transverse $\sS^1$ and the corresponding notion of contact blow--down.
-This is the content of Section \ref{sect:blowup}.\\
+For the purposes of the article, it will be enough to define an appropriate contact surgery of the $5$--manifold along a transverse $\sS^1$.
+This is the content of Section \ref{sec:blowup}.\\

 \item[-] Away from the critical points the distribution splits as $\xi= \xi_v \oplus \SH$, where $\xi_v$ is the restriction of the distribution to the fibres and $\SH$ is the symplectic orthogonal.
 Section \ref{sec:vertical} deals with a deformation of $\xi_v$ to produce a contact structure in the fibres.
-It strongly uses the construction of overtwisted contact manifolds due to Eliashberg \cite{El}.\\
+It strongly uses the classification of overtwisted contact manifolds due to Eliashberg \cite{El}.\\

-\item[-] In Section \ref{sect:skeleton} we begin to deform the horizontal direction $\SH$.
+\item[-] In Section \ref{sec:skeleton} we begin to deform the horizontal direction $\SH$.
 This is done in two steps.
-Given a suitable cell decomposition of the base $\sS^2$, we deform $\SH$ in the pre--image of a neighborhood of the $1$--skeleton.
-Section \ref{sect:skeleton} contains this first step.\\
+Given a suitable cell decomposition of the base $\sS^2$, we first deform $\SH$ in the pre--image of a neighborhood of the $1$--skeleton.
+Section \ref{sec:skeleton} contains this first step.\\

 \item[-] The contact condition still has to be achieved in the pre--image of the $2$--cells.
 This is the second step.
-The contact structure used in order to fill the pre--image of the $2$--cells is carefully constructed in Section \ref{sec:bands}.\\
+The contact structure used in order to fill the pre--image of the $2$--cells is constructed in Section \ref{sec:bands}.
+This construction uses the contact structure of the space of contact elements of the 3--dimensional fibre. \\